 One of the thrills of my childhood was going to the library to check out a new Nancy Drew book.
 And once my girls started reading Magic Tree House and American Girl Doll mysteries, I realized they were ready for Nancy Drew!
 They immediately fell in love with the plucky heroine and, of course, my party planning wheels started turning.
-I threw this party for their 8th birthday and it was a blast!
+I threw this Nancy Drew Mystery Party for their 8th birthday and it was a blast!

 The extremely talented and very sweet children’s party printable designer Lindi Haws of Love the Day created the printables just for this party.
 The collection Lindi designed is inspired by the yellow binding of Nancy Drew books plus a punch of gray.

 Since I love the Nancy Drew books of the 1950s, I went for a certain amount of patina with this party.
 My wreath was made to order by Simple Joys Paperie.
 Lana used pages from an actual Nancy Drew book to make the wreath and added a center art piece from Love the Day.

 From my local antique store, I rented a vintage typewriter, rotary phone and a typewriter case to elevate my cake stand.